dianadiazc/customer-wa/content/work3/task-9.md

 ## EC2 Failure injection

 4. Go back to **AWS CloudShell**.
-Run this commands to get instances IDs in your Auto Scaling Group.
+Run this commands to get instances launched by the Auto Scaling group.

 ```sh
 aws ec2 describe-instances --filters Name=tag:Name,Values=wa-auto-scale-group --query 'Reservations[].Instances[*].{InstanceID:InstanceId,Type:InstanceType,AZ:Placement.AvailabilityZone,PrivateIP:PrivateIpAddress,Subnet:SubnetId,Time:LaunchTime,State:State.Name}' --output table
 ```

 The output should look like:

 <img src="../images/ec2-1.png" alt="drawing" width="1000"/>

-5. Pick one of the instance IDs and replace it in the following command.
-This command will **terminate** the instance that you chose.
+5. Choose one of the instance IDs and replace it in the following command.
+This command will **terminate** the instance that you choose.
 This will be an **EC2 failure injection**, which simulates a critical problem with one of the two web servers used by your service.

 ```sh
 aws ec2 terminate-instances --instance-ids <YOUR-INSTANCE-ID>
 ```

 <img src="../images/ec2-2.png" alt="drawing" width="800"/>

+{{% notice warning %}}
+If you get the error message "Credentials were refreshed, but the refreshed credentials are still expired." after running this command, close CloudShell window and open it again.
+{{% /notice %}}

-6. Go to the web browser with the Applicaiton that you already have open.
+6. Go to the web browser with the Application that you already have open.
 The Application should be responding normaly.

 <img src="../images/chaos1.png" alt="drawing" width="600"/>

 7. Take a look at your EC2 instances.
-You will see that one of the instances is shutting-down.
+Make sure the filter **Instance state:Running** is removed.
+After one minute of running the *terminate* command you will see one instance changing it's state to **shutting-down** and then **Terminated**.
+Make sure you refresh the page to see the updated instances information.

 <img src="../images/chaos4.png" alt="drawing" width="900"/>